It does not matter who you are - or how decent and kind you are, not everyone will like you. Discover why, and you'll soon understand.

 - Sociophobia: Fear of people or society in general.

-- All Phobias Listed at Wikipedia.
+- All Phobias Listed on Wikipedia.

 Why would people hate me without knowing me?
-The reasons people gave why they didn't like, or hated certain people

 Video: Social Anxiety - Everyone Hates Me Syndrome